admredpanda/admredpanda.github.io/docs/index.md

 2. You want to play.
 You want a safe sandbox to test new tools, keeping the ones you want and tossing the ones you don't.
 3. You want reliability.
 Once you go from **playing** with a tool to actually **using** it, you want it to be available when you need it.
 Having to "*quickly ssh into the basement server and restart plex*" doesn't cut it when you finally convince your wife to sit down with you to watch sci-fi :robot:

-## Testimonials

-!!! quote "...how useful the recipes are for people just getting started with containers..."

-    "One of the surprising realizations from following Funky Penguins cookbooks for so long is how useful the recipes are for people just getting started with containers and how it gives them real, interesting usecases to attach to their learning" - [DevOps Daniel (@DanielSHouston)](https://twitter.com/DanielSHouston/status/1213419203379773442)

-!!! quote "He unblocked me on all the technical hurdles to launching my SaaS in GKE!"

-    By the time I had enlisted Funky Penguin's help, I'd architected myself into a bit of a nightmare with Kubernetes.
-I knew what I wanted to achieve, but I'd made a mess of it.
-Funky Penguin (David) was able to jump right in and offer a vital second-think on everything I'd done, pointing out where things could be simplified and streamlined, and better alternatives.

-    He unblocked me on all the technical hurdles to launching my SaaS in GKE!

-    With him delivering the container/Kubernetes architecture and helm CI/CD workflow, I was freed up to focus on coding and design, which fast-tracked me to launching on time.
-And now I have a simple deployment process that is easy for me to execute and maintain as a solo founder.

-    I have no hesitation in recommending him for your project, and I'll certainly be calling on him again in the future.

-    -- John McDowall, Founder, kiso.io (*since defunct, not my fault!*)

 ## Who made this?

 ### 👋 Hi, I'm David

 I’ve spent 20+ years working with technology.
 I’m a solution architect, with a broad range of experience and skills.
 I'm a full-time [AWS Certified Solution Architect (Professional)][cert_aws], a [CNCF-Certified Kubernetes Administrator][cert_cka], [Application Developer][cert_ckad] and [Security Specialist][cert_cks].

-## What do you want from me?

-I want your [support](https://github.com/sponsors/funkypenguin), either in the [financial](https://github.com/sponsors/funkypenguin) sense, or as a member of our [friendly geek community](http://chat.funkypenguin.co.nz) (*or both!*)

 ### Get in touch 💬